-Dr Lynn Chiam of Children & Adult Skin Hair Laser Clinic is a consultant dermatologist who subspecializes in paediatric skin conditions at Mount Elizabeth Novena Specialist Medical Centre, Singapore.
-She was formerly the head of paediatric dermatology at National Skin Centre, Singapore before leaving for private practice.
-She has vast experience in childhood atopic dermatitis and childhood birthmarks.
-She has previously shared her expertise in this blog on Teen Eczema and Facial Eczema.
+Dr Lynn Chiam shared during the Rise and Shine Expo on ‘All about Children’s Skin’.
+She consults at Children & Adult Skin Hair Laser Clinic and subspecializes in pediatric skin conditions.
+She was formerly the head of pediatric dermatology at National Skin Centre, Singapore.
+She has also shared her expertise on Teen Eczema, Hand Eczema and Facial Eczema.

 Eczema is one of the most common skin conditions, affecting 20% of children.
 It can be inherited, and also associated with allergic conditions such as allergic rhinitis.
 Typically, eczema appears before the age of 7, as a red and itch rash at joints, face (for young children), body and requires treatment.
 Apart from good skin care routine (relating to shower, moisturizing), topical corticosteroids, antibiotics, antihistamines or wet dressings may be prescribed by the doctor.